prettier/prettier-vscode/README.md

 Finnaly, there are a few smaller breaking changes, including removal of support for older versions of prettier.
 See the [CHANGELOG](https://github.com/prettier/prettier-vscode/blob/master/CHANGELOG.md) for details.

+### Error Messages

-### You have legacy settings in your VS Code config.
-They are being ignored Would you like to migrate them to '.prettierrc'?.
+**You have legacy settings in your VS Code config.
+They are being ignored Would you like to migrate them to '.prettierrc'?.**

 If you recieve this error message it means that one of the following settings were found in your VS Code config.
 Either in your global or workspace settings.

 Remove any of the following configurations by moving them to the [Prettier Configuration](https://prettier.io/docs/en/options.html).